 The first thing i noticed was how stiff the back of the sack is.
 Unlike quite a few light sacks on the market which use sheet material of one kind or another located down the back to give some support.

 This sack has a fixed length internal aluminium frame which resembles an 8mm tent pole, and is all around.

-Also, there are 2 very thin spring steel type rods which go from centre bottom to just over mid way up the sides.
-(They can be just made out in the above photo almost at the top of the oval cutouts.)
-These act like suspension and allow separation between the contents bag and the mesh support.
+Also, there is a small diameter spring steel frame which provides the tension.
+(It can be just made out in the above photo almost at the top of the oval cutouts.)
+This acts like suspension and allows separation between the contents bag and the mesh support.

 Ventilation is huge as the whole back support is mesh.
 Mammut call it “Fourstream’ which basically just means that air flow is in four directions.
 Like a cross. ✚.

 But considering the back support is completely mesh, air will be transferred in every direction.

 As well as the back, the shoulder straps are also mesh as is the reinforced hip belt.